-The Anne van den Ban Fund allows promising students from developing countries to follow an education at Wageningen University.
+The Anne van den Ban Fund allows promising students from developing countries to follow an education at Wageningen University & Research.

 The impact of your gift

-Thanks to your donations each year the fund supports nearly fifty students from developing countries and gives them the chance to study at Wageningen University.
+Thanks to your donations each year the fund supports nearly fifty students from developing countries and gives them the chance to study at Wageningen University & Research.
 After graduation, most of them return to their country and contribute to sustainable development.

-The Anne van den Ban Fund was founded in 1992 by two Wageningen University alumni who named it after Dr. Ir.
+The Anne van den Ban Fund was founded in 1992 by two Wageningen alumni who named it after dr. ir.
 Anne van den Ban.
-He is a retired professor in Applied Communication Science at Wageningen University.
+He is a retired professor in Applied Communication Science at Wageningen University & Research.

 “In 1992, I decided to pay the amount of money necessary to give a student the chance to gain international experience.
 The Anne van den Ban Fund developed from this idea.”